RESEARCHERS

 According to him General Model Grant Agreement (Annex 5, Article 17 - Communication, dissemination, Open Science and visibility), the research staff benefiting from a project must:

-• Deposit in immediate open access the published version of the journal article or the post-print (author's final draft) in a trusted repository com UPCommons and with a CC-BY license or equivalent.
+• Deposit in immediate open access the published version of the journal article or the post-print (author's final draft) in a trusted repository with UPCommons and with a CC-BY license or equivalent.
 The deposit must be made no later than the time of publication of the article.
 Warranty periods are not accepted.

 • Maintain sufficient intellectual property rights to comply with immediate open access requirements.